 The competitions expose the players to the different challenges they may experience at the senior level.
 Also, the weekly schedules and different areas of training introduce the players to techniques used in the professional environment.
 Some examples of this are; advanced gym programs, nutrition plans, prehabilitation and opposition analysis.
 Another aspect of full-time football we introduce the players to is pre-season, where the players will be involved in a pre-season camp.
 In previous years, with help from the LFE Erasmus programme, we have provided a pre-season trip to Denmark with the schedule closely following the first team’s.

-As previously mentioned, one of the Academy’s main priorities is to develop players for the First Team.
-Dependent on an individual’s progress and at the Academy Manager’s discretion, a player may go on loan to a senior team to further their development.
-The Academy send players out on loan to expose the players to men’s football with the view of preparing players to be ready for First Team football, potentially enhancing the chance to earn a professional contract.
+As previously mentioned, one of the academy’s main priorities is to develop players for the first team.
+Dependent on an individual’s progress and at the academy manager’s discretion, a player may go on loan to a senior team to further their development.
+The academy sends players out on loan to expose the players to men’s football with the view of preparing players to be ready for first team football, potentially enhancing the chance to earn a professional contract.
 The destination for our players, regarding loan club and level, are assessed on a player-to-player basis ensuring that the loan club fits the individual’s needs.
-Though the Academy utilises the loan system, it may not suit every player therefore not all youth players will go on loan.
+Though the academy utilises the loan system, it may not suit every player therefore not all youth players will go on loan.

-Shrewsbury Town FC provides both formal and informal education throughout the Academy.
-The U16-U18 programme undertakes extensive formal education that is supported in partnership by the League Football Education (LFE) and Shrewsbury College.
+Shrewsbury Town FC provides both formal and informal education throughout the academy.
+The under-16 to under-18 programme undertakes extensive formal education that is supported in partnership by the League Football Education (LFE) and Shrewsbury College.
 This formal education program provides the players with a tailored program that fits the player’s educational needs.